How Low Can You Go? The Data-Light SE Challenge: Experiments with NEO

 \subsection{Results}

-All our algorithms ran for a fixed budget (number of rows to sample).
-Initialization (described above) consumes some init number of that budget.Budgets were initialized to a small value (i.e. 6), then increased while increases lead to better performance.

-Table~\ref{tab:percentbest_colrank} shows results from 20 trials using budgets $\{6,12,18,24,50,100,200\}$.
+\here{A13} \BLUE Table~\ref{tab:percentbest_colrank} shows results from 20 trials using budgets $\{6,12,18,24,50,100,200\}$.
 We stop at 200 since improvements rarely occur after 100 samples.
-In the following, we compare the performance of Random, LINE, LITE, DEHB, NSGA-III, SMAC, and TPE.
+In the following, we compare the performance of Random, LINE, LITE, DEHB, SMAC, and TPE.

-Compared to the d2h before optimization (the {\em As is} column in online Table 1\footnote{https://github.com/KKGanguly/NEO/blob/main/supplementary.pdf}).
-All datasets show improvements on the right.
-That is: {\em even our simpler optimization strategies find significant improvements.}
+Table~\ref{tab:percentbest_colrank} reports $\Delta$ (Equation~\ref{delta}), the normalized improvement relative to the baseline before optimization.
+All optimizers across all budgets show positive $\Delta$, demonstrating that {\em even our simpler optimization strategies find significant improvements.} At budgets $\geq 100$, $\Delta$ approaches 90, indicating {\em our optimizers find very large improvements.}

-The rows in online Table~1 are sorted by Equation~\ref{delta}.
-The median optimization $\Delta=87\%$ indicates that {\em our optimizers find very large improvements.}.

-The colored cells in Table~\ref{tab:percentbest_colrank} show how often (in percentages) an optimizer is ranked the best.
+The colored cells in each of the rows of Table~\ref{tab:percentbest_colrank} show how often (in percentages) an optimizer achieved first-ranked results.
 Figure~\ref{pcf} summarizes those numbers.
-In that figure: \bi \item In the zone we want to explore (the 100 rows or less required by \S\ref{hardlabel}), there is diminishing returns after 50 samples. \item Random does surprisingly well but usually it does not perform best. \item LITE performs the best across almost all the budget levels.
-Moreover, different optimizers work best for different sample sizes.
-For example, LINE is effective for labels $> 24$. \item In general, membership-query methods cannot bypass simple pool-based techniques within our label budgets.
-DEHB usually performs worse than anything else.
-In all the budgets, at least one of the pool-based simple optimizer achieves the best rank. \ei

-This results are significant since our reading of the literature is that any newcomer who read that literature, would be guided to relatively complex algorithms like DEHB and not much simpler methods like LINE or LITE.
+In Figure~\ref{pcf}: \bi \item In the zone we want to explore (the 100 rows or less required by \S\ref{hardlabel}), there is diminishing returns after 100 samples. \item Random does surprisingly well but usually it does not perform best. \item LITE performs the best considering all the budget levels.
+It is also evident that different optimizers work best for different sample sizes.
+Very small budgets favor simple, non-learning methods (LINE, RANDOM); intermediate budgets(12-50) favor LITE; and larger budgets show little separation between LITE and EZR. \item In general, membership-query methods cannot bypass simple pool-based techniques within our label budgets.
+In all the budgets, at least one of the pool-based simple optimizer achieves the best rank.
+DEHB usually performs worse than anything else. \ei This results are significant since our reading of the literature is that any newcomer who read that literature, would be guided to relatively complex algorithms like DEHB and not much simpler methods like LINE or LITE.